 What would you list as your “fire” and “rivers” right now?
 In other words, what are the main sources of struggle and stress in your life?
 (Yes, you can name a specific person… I did.)

 For each of the “fire” and “rivers” you listed, tell God you trust Him with them.
-Think of all He’s done for you and of what Scriptures says of His ways and who He is, and let this knowledge strengthen your confidence in Him to bring you through your current struggles.
-He did it before, and He’ll do it again because that’s who He is.
+Think of all He’s done for you and of what the Bible says of his ways and who he is, and let this knowledge strengthen your confidence in him to bring you through your current struggles.
+He did it before, and he’ll do it again because that’s who he is.